-Co-op fees are equivalent to one unit of tuition per work term.
+Internship fees are equivalent to one unit of tuition for the work term.

 Fees are due the last business day of the second month of your work term.
-For example: co-op fees are due the last business day of June for students completing a summer work term.
+For example: internship fees are due the last business day of June for students completing a summer work term.
 Contact Financial Services at financial.services@msvu.ca or 902-457-6277 for more information.